-A fascinating mix of awe-inspiring ruins, historical monuments, and centuries-old artworks, Rome lives on as a symbol of power and intrigue.
-Once the epicenter of the ancient Roman Empire, the city today gives visitors a peek into the past.
-But Rome wasn’t always an immense powerhouse.
-Like every good story, there’s always a beginning.
+A fascinating mix of awe-inspiring ruins, historical monuments, and centuries-old traditions, Rome lives on as a symbol of ancient power and intrigue.
+And like every good story, there’s always a beginning.
 For Rome - that takes place nowhere other than the Palatine Hill and the Roman Forum.

-An archaeological complex housing the remnants of grand palaces, ancient temples, and more, the Palatine Hill, Roman Forum, and Circus Maximus are often overshadowed by their (very large) neighbor - the Colosseum.
+An archaeological complex housing the remnants of grand palaces, temples, and more - the Palatine Hill, Roman Forum, and Circus Maximus are often overshadowed by their (very large) neighbor, the Colosseum.
 But no tour of ancient Rome is complete without a trip into the empire’s once thriving heart.

 Palatine Hill and Roman Forum in a Nutshell